agencyenterprise/aeboilerplate/docs/documentation.md

 ### Protecting your routes

-The client is prepared to add the authentication token and use it when calling the API.
-If you want to create a new protected route follow these steps: :poop: `This needs better wording` :poop:
+If you want to create a new protected route follow these steps:

 **API**